 She has performed and exhibited her work within the UK in various sites, including: forests, trains, factories and theatres.
 Between 2007 and 2012 she was an associate performer with theatre makers Stan’s Cafe, touring internationally to festivals and venues.
 She has devised new performance works with Talking Birds, Cyrff Ystwyth and Ali Matthews.

-She is currently an associate lecturer at the University of Worcester and her current practice is concerned with using performance and socially engaged practice as a platform to examine, vocalise/physicalise and combat social isolation and loneliness.
+She is currently a lecturer at Cardiff Met university in Drama and Community Theatre and her current practice is concerned with using performance and socially engaged practice as a platform to examine, vocalise/physicalise and combat social isolation and loneliness.